Noise Levels in Huntington Park, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Huntington Park

 Average noise levels for Huntington Park residents, grouped by direction from the center of Huntington Park.
-Central Huntington Park carries the highest population-weighted average; Southern Huntington Park carries the lowest.
-Just 39% of residents in Southern Huntington Park live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Central Huntington Park.
+The highest population-weighted average is in western Huntington Park; the lowest is in the Walnut Park area (southern Huntington Park), where just 34% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Normal conversation an arm’s length away